Charan-1111/high-level-system-design/ACID-properties.md

 	- ### Isolation Levels
 		- Databases typically allows us to choose the level of isolation, which balances data correctness with performance.
 		- Higher isolation level provides stronger data consistency, but can reduce systems performance by increasing the wait time for transactions.
-		- There are four common isolation levels.
+		- There are four. common isolation levels.
 			1. **Read Uncommitted**
 				- Allows ditry reads : transactions can see uncommitted changes.
 				- Rarely used as it can leads to sever anomolies.